anandhu-bhaskar/7030CEM-CYBERSECURITY-INDIVIDUAL-PROJECT/README.md

-# Prototype Documentation
+# Meeting Notes
-This branch contains prototype-related documentation.
+This branch contains notes from meetings with the supervisor.